Get Rootly's Incident Communications Playbook

 First, hear out your team

 On-call duty is not everyone’s cup of tea.
 Thus, asking your teammates about their preferences before scheduling rotations can help you keep everyone happy.
+Leveraging the human side of on-call when planning can improve your reliability.

 In the case of remote teams, understanding you employees’ time zone and preferred working hours will help you understand when on-call is less taxing and ensure full coverage.